01 of 10

-- 1 inch wide ribbon (see step 2 to calculate how much ribbon you will need)
+- One-inch wide ribbon (see step two to calculate how much ribbon you will need)

-- 1 to 2 yards of bleached muslin, depending on the size of the clown
+- One to two yards of bleached muslin, depending on the size of the clown

 - Colorful double fold bias tape or a sewing machine with a dense decorative stitch or a serger (for color on the edge of the collar and cuff)